The Ugly Truth About RAWHIDE!

 How can one of the most popular chew sticks on the planet be so dangerous for your pets?

-As a Vet Tech, I have personally triaged dogs and assisted on many emergency surgeries from dogs consuming rawhide; either choking on it or developing dangerous bowel obstructions.
+As a licensed Vet Tech, I have personally triaged dogs and assisted on many emergency surgeries from dogs consuming rawhide; either choking on it or developing dangerous bowel obstructions.
 Just check the product label.
 It ACTUALLY warns that these exact incidences can happen.
-Another major concern (besides intestinal blockage, pain, bloat, choking, and death!) is where these rawhide chews are made.
+Another major concern (besides intestinal blockage, pain, bloat, choking and death!) is where these rawhide chews are made.

 So, let’s start with what the heck rawhide really is.
 The name ‘rawhide’ is technically incorrect.
 A more accurate name would be ‘processed-hide’, as the hide (skin) isn’t raw at all.